India–United Kingdom relations: Navy

+Education

 Various Indian students have gone to the UK to attain higher levels of education.
 From 2004 to 2009, the number of Indian students studying in the UK doubled from 10,000 to over 20,000.
 By 2009, India was one of the top ten countries sending students to study in the UK.
-Because the number of students grew, the British government and the Indian government agreed to cooperate.

 During the 2010 UK-India Summit, the Prime Minister of the United Kingdom and India came into agreement to support education by implementing the India Education and Research Initiative (UKIERI).
 In this summit, Cameron stated that "Education is an area where India and the UK could pool some of the advantages for mutual benefit."
 He continued by stating that a higher quality of education would lead to providing opportunities for all, thus encouraging economic growth and overcoming poverty in India.
 However, after its implementation, the number of Indian students studying in the UK did not increase as expected by both governments.

 In 2010, the then Home Secretary Theresa May announced a stricter immigration law.
 This included tighter rules for international students.
 Students were forced to return to their homeland after earning their degrees.
 Since the immigration law, there has been a rapid decrease of 25% in the number of first year students from India during the year 2012–2013.

 Theresa May's action has been criticised by people such as historian Edward Acton.
 Acton stated that this action is "butchering" the Anglo-Indian friendship because it is "treating university students as immigrants."
 The continuous drop in the number of international students, including Indians, has become controversial.
 Business leaders such as Sir James Dyson have commented that forcing international students to move back to their homeland can be detrimental to the British economy in the long term.

 In March 2015, Phillip Hammond stated during an interview with DD News that Theresa May's policy has been cancelled.
 Starting in 2015, Indian students are able to stay in the UK for six months after their graduation.

 Boris Johnson told Times of India in 2017 that "the number of Indian students in the UK continues to rise.
 Our most recent figures show a 10% increase in Indian students gaining visas – and 91% of these applications are successful.
 We want the brightest and best Indian students to attend our great universities; there is no limit to the number of genuine Indian students who can study in Britain," he said in the interview.

+Cultural relations

+Cultural history

+British archaeologists and cultural enthusiasts played a significant role during the colonial era in rediscovering and publicising some of India's pre-Islamic heritage, which had begun to disappear during the Indo-Muslim period, as well as preserving some of the Mughal monuments.